SophMC/notechain/README.md

 #### ThinkBayes

-- The mechanics behind representing PDFs in thinkbayes is discussed in **Representing PDFs** part of Chap 6: Decision Analysis.
+- The mechanics behind representing PDFs in thinkbayes is discussed in **Representing PDFs** part of **Chap 6: Decision Analysis**.
 My notes and code are found [here](tutorials/ThinkBayes/056-RepresentingPDFs.ipynb).
-  -**Kernel Density Estimation(KDE)** is an algorithm which takes a sample of data and finds an appropriately smooth pdf that fits the
+  - **Kernel Density Estimation(KDE)** is an algorithm which takes a sample of data and finds an appropriately smooth pdf that fits the
  data.
 - Decision Analysis - given a posterior distribution, choose a bid that maximised the contestent's expected return.
 Steps:
   - Model the contestents, using `error = price - guess`.
-  What is the likelihood that contestent's estimate is off by "error"?
+  What is the likelihood that contestent's estimate is off by `error`?
 Use historical data to make `diff = price - bid` CDF.
   - Write the Likelihood
   - Write the Update
   - Use the posterior distribution from the above to create "Optimal bid" - maximises expected return.